Guillermo del Toro's Pinocchio: Writing

-In del Toro's Pinocchio, the wood used to construct the puppet is carved from a tree that grows over the grave of Carlo, Gepetto's son.
+In del Toro's Pinocchio, the wood used to construct the puppet is carved from a tree that grows over the grave of Carlo, Geppetto's son.
 Pinocchio's arrival provides his grief-blinded father another opportunity for fatherhood.
 However, Pinocchio is rowdy, exuberant, and wild, in contrast to the well-behaved and docile Carlo.
 The characterization of Sebastian J. Cricket, the talking cricket, is also changed.
 Sebastian somewhat ponderously takes on the role of Pinocchio's conscience.
 His self-importance annoys Pinocchio, causing him to escape Sebastian's supervision.
 The cricket comes to see that Pinocchio must discover certain things for himself, such as love, humility, and how to behave.
 As in the original book, Sebastian is "killed" a number of times over the duration of the film, but always comes back in order to fulfill his character arc.
 Del Toro did not wish to overly rely upon magical creatures in the film.
-Desiring more realism, he reworked the Fox into a human, naming him Count Volpe and getting him replacing Mangiafuoco as an homage to, and an amalgamation of both characters, and eliminated the Cat and the Land of Toys.
+Desiring more realism, he reworked the Fox into a human, naming him Count Volpe and having him replace Mangiafuoco as an homage to and amalgamation of both characters.
+The Cat was omitted and the Land of Toys was transformed into an Italian children's training camp.
 In the donkey subplot, the Coachman is replaced by the Podestà, a fascist official who, realizing that Pinocchio cannot be killed, strives to recruit him into Italy's military.
 Candlewick is changed into a bully who eventually redeems himself.